ZeeLivermorium/PN532_TM4C123G/README.md

-# PN532 for TM4C123 Microconroller
+# PN532 for TM4C123 Microcontroller